UDC-GAC/WattsCap/README.md

 > Only one cluster node (i.e. master node) needs to have Ansible installed and a passwordless SSH login to the remaining ones

 ### Quickstart
-The Serverless platform need to be installed and deployed on the master node (or "server" node), while the containers will be deployed on the remaining cluster nodes (workers or "hosts").
+The platform need to be installed and deployed on the master node (or "server" node), while the containers will be deployed on the remaining cluster nodes (workers or "hosts").

 - You can clone this repository and the required frameworks with
     ```